-Progress Software (NAS: PRGS) came in under analyst's estimates last quarter, but now have a chance to fix things this quarter.
-The company will unveil its latest earnings on Tuesday.
+Progress Software (NAS: PRGS) met its estimates last quarter, but investors hope that it will beat them this quarter.
+The company will unveil its latest earnings on Wednesday, March 28.
 Progress Software is a supplier of application infrastructure software and services for the development, deployment, integration, and management of business applications.

 What analysts say:

 Wall Street earnings expectations: The average analyst estimate is earnings of $0.20 per share.
 Estimates range from $0.20 to $0.21.

 What our community says:

-One final thing: If you want to keep tabs on Progress Software movements, and for more analysis on the company, make sure you add it to your watchlist.
+One final thing: If you want to keep tabs on Progress Software's movements, and for more analysis on the company, make sure you add it to your Watchlist.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.